jsdom/jsdom/README.md

 ## For the hardcore: `jsdom.jsdom`

-The `jsdom.jsdom` method does fewer things automatically; it takes in only HTML source, and it does not allow you to separately supply a script that it will inject and execute.
+The `jsdom.jsdom` method does fewer things automatically; it takes in only HTML source, and it does not allow you to separately supply scripts that it will inject and execute.
 It just gives you back a `document` object, with usable `document.parentWindow`, and starts asynchronously executing any `<script>`s included in the HTML source.
 You can listen for the `'load'` event to wait until scripts are done loading and executing, just like you would in a normal HTML page.

 Usage of the API generally looks like this: